stephanschielke/Task-Prioritizer/README.md

 # Task-Prioritizer

 Give your tasks a fixed priority with this tool.
-Calculates a task priority by its urgence, impact and effort.
+Calculates a task priority by its urgency, impact and effort.

 It also gives you advice what to do with your tasks.

 # Requirements

-Needs Python 3.4 or Python 2.7 with an backported [Enum package](https://pypi.python.org/pypi/enum34#downloads).
+Python 3.12
+Black Formatter

 # Usage

 Use this online version of it: [repl.it](https://repl.it/CZ6T/0).

 `python 3Dpriority.py`

 starts the script.

 # Guide

-There are three factors which determine the priority of your task:
+There are three factors that determine the priority of your task:
-URGENCE, IMPACT and EFFORT.
+URGENCY, IMPACT and EFFORT.

-## URGENCE
+## URGENCY

-If the deadline is today the URGENCE should be HIGH.
+If the deadline is today, the URGENCY should be HIGH.

-If the deadline is this week the URGENCE should be MEDIUM.
+If the deadline is this week, the URGENCY should be MEDIUM.

-If the deadline is further away the URGENCE should be LOW.
+If the deadline is further away, the URGENCY should be LOW.

 ## IMPACT

-If the task really changes things the IMPACT should be HIGH.
+If the task really changes things, the IMPACT should be HIGH.

-If it is a routine task or nothing special the IMPACT should be NORMAL.
+If it is a routine task or nothing special, the IMPACT should be NORMAL.

-For trivial tasks the IMPACT should be LOW.
+For trivial tasks, the IMPACT should be LOW.

 ## EFFORT

 If the estimated time is higher than 40h, EFFORT should be HIGH.

 If the estimated time is around a day, EFFORT should be MEDIUM.

-If the estimated time lower than a day, EFFORT should be LOW.
+If the estimated time is lower than a day, EFFORT should be LOW.